rickmacgillis/hackfastalgos/README.md

 the capabilities of that data structure.
 All data uses the generic type `T` for that reason, where appropriate.

 * **AdjList**
+	* Adjacency list for graphs
 * **AdjMatrix**
+	* Adjacency matrix object for graphs
 * **AVLTree**
 * **Bag**
+	* Implementation of a bag
 * **BloomFilter**
+	* Implementation of a Bloom filter
 * **BPlusTree**
 * **BST**
 	* BST is an implementation of a Binary Search Tree.
 * **BTree**
 * **DoublyLinkedList**
+	* Implementation of a doubly-linked list
 * **EdgeList**
+	* Edge List object for graphs
 * **GameTree**
 * **HashTableChain**
 	* An implementation of a hash table using a doubly linked list